 Avant-Garde Art \ Surrealism Reviewed [LTMCD 2343] \ Audiobook CD at LTM

 Surrealism Reviewed is a unique collection of spoken word recordings by Surrealist artists, writers and poets.
 Made between 1929 and 1963, these historic audio recordings include poetry, interviews, lectures and manifestos.
-Most are in the English language, though some in French (FR).
-Those by Robert Desnos and Herbert Read were lost for decades, and not heard since they were originally recorded onto acetate discs.
+Most are in the English language, though some are in French (FR).
+Those by Robert Desnos and Herbert Read were feared lost for several decades, unheard since they were originally recorded onto acetate discs.

 Running for 74 minutes, with detailed sleevenotes, Surrealism Reviewed is a must for all students of 20th century art, literature and the avant-garde, as well as left-field musical ideas and endeavour.